tarasowski/hexagonal-architecture-lambda/README.md

 ![Sample](./images/hexagonal-architecture-ports.png)

+Figure above shows an application having two active ports and several adapters for each port.
+The two ports are the application-controlling side and the data-retrieval side.
+The application can be driven by API Gateway or by an automated test suite.
+These are the driver ports on the left side.
+On the data side, the infrastructure or service ports on the right.
+The application can be configured to run decoupled from external databases using an in-memory oracle, or ‘’mock’’, database replacement; or it can run against the test- or run-time database.

 > "Dependency Rule.
 All dependencies cross the boundary lines in one direction, and they always point toward the components containing the higher-level policy." by Uncle Bob

 * **Domain model (Core Logic):** does not depend on any other layer; all other layers depend on the domain model.